Depo-Provera Shots Triple Brain Tumor Risks Compared to Birth Control Pill: Study

 Depo-Provera Brain Tumor Lawsuits

-The findings come as hundreds of Depo-Provera brain tumor lawsuits are currently consolidated in the Northern District of Florida, where U.S. District Judge M. Casey Rodgers is overseeing the litigation through pretrial proceedings, and is preparing five pilot lawsuits for early trial dates.
-The trials are meant to help the parties gauge how the Court and juries will respond to testimony and evidence likely to be repeated throughout the litigation.
+The findings come as the U.S. District Judge presiding over all federal Depo-Provera brain tumor claims is preparing a group of five pilot lawsuits for early trial dates, to help the parties gauge how the Court and juries may respond to testimony and evidence that is likely to be repeated throughout the litigation.

 Although the outcomes of these trials will not be binding on other Depo-Provera lawsuits, they will give the parties a chance to see how juries respond to arguments and testimony that will be repeated throughout the litigation, which may help the parties reach Depo-Provera settlement agreements.